 Some people can’t (or don’t want to) wear their aligners for 22+ hours per day.
 To make treatment more flexible and accessible for these customers, SmileDirectClub offers a nighttime-only aligner series.
 Selecting this plan means that you’ll only need to wear your clear aligners for ten hours per day, presumably while you sleep.
 If you’re a regular snacker or have an on-the-go lifestyle, this could be a huge convenience.

-Start to finish, treatment takes 6 months on average, or 10 months for the nighttime-only option.
+Start to finish, treatment takes 4–6 months on average, or ten months for the nighttime-only option.

-Most SmileDirectClub customers complete their treatment within 6 months, much faster than the 12-18 months required by Invisalign and braces.
-Nighttime-only aligners, however, often take 10 months because you’re wearing the aligners for less time each day.
+Most SmileDirectClub customers complete their treatment within 4–6 months, much faster than the 12–18 months required by Invisalign and braces.
+Nighttime-only aligners, however, often take ten months because you’re wearing the aligners for less time each day.

 Check your calendar before starting treatment to see if SmileDirectClub’s timelines align with yours.
 If you want to smile confidently for your wedding photos in four months, for example, you might not see the results you’re after in time.

-SmileDirectClub aligners have historically been matte, reasonably resistant to staining, and cut straight across at the top of the gumline.
+SmileDirectClub aligners are matte, reasonably resistant to staining, and slightly overlap the gums.

 It might seem counterintuitive to manufacture aligners that are textured and slightly “frosted,” but it works in SmileDirectClub’s favor.
-Teeth are porous and naturally matte, so frosted aligners mimic this appearance.
+Teeth are porous, which means they are naturally matte, and textured aligners mimic this appearance better than their smooth, translucent counterparts.
+However, some people want their teeth to have a little shine, so they prefer reflective aligners.

 All clear aligners are susceptible to stains from food and beverages, so it’s important to remove them before eating or drinking anything other than plain water.
 SmileDirectClub aligners are reasonably resistant to staining, although we certainly wouldn’t recommend drinking coffee or red wine while wearing them.